johnkord/juice-roll/infra/README.md

 # Azure Infrastructure for Juice Roll

 This directory contains the Azure Bicep templates for deploying Juice Roll as an Azure Static Web App.
+All previous AKS/Kubernetes deployment files and instructions have been removed.
+Use Azure Static Web Apps for deployment.

 ## Prerequisites